ShareChat: A Dataset of Chatbot Conversations in the Wild: Appendix

 \subsection{Toxicity Analysis Results}

 Leveraging the multi-label capabilities of the Detoxify model trained on the Jigsaw Toxic Comment Classification dataset, we analyzed six distinct dimensions of harmful content: \textbf{toxicity}, which is a broad category for rude or disrespectful comments, \textbf{severe toxicity}, \textbf{obscenity}, \textbf{threat}, \textbf{insult}, and \textbf{identity attack}.
+After filtering conversations supported by the model, resulting in a filtered dataset of 104,107 (72.9\% of the original corpus) across all five platforms.
 Table~\ref{tab:toxicity_dimensions} presents the mean probability scores for each of these six dimensions by platform.
-The final column, ``Ratio Toxic,'' reports the percentage of turns where the general toxicity score exceeded the standard threshold of 0.1.

 The results reveal substantial variation across platforms, with Claude exhibiting the highest prevalence of general toxicity with a mean score of 0.0407, followed by Grok at 0.0258, Gemini at 0.0154, ChatGPT at 0.0146, and Perplexity at 0.0088.
 Table~\ref{tab:toxicity_combined} further summarizes these patterns by role, demonstrating that user contributions consistently scored higher than LLM-generated content across the toxicity dimension with 0.0252 versus 0.0168, as well as in specific categories like threat and identity attack.
 Conversely, LLM responses showed slightly higher mean scores in the obscene dimension, measuring 0.0136 versus 0.0113.